goodtune/vitriolic/README.md

 As of this release, we target and test against:
 - Django 4.2 and 5.2 (LTS releases) with Python 3.11, 3.12, and 3.13
-- Django 5.2 with Python 3.14 (when available)
+- Django 5.2 (latest patch releases) with Python 3.14 (when available)
-- Django 6.0 (pre-release) with Python 3.12, 3.13, and 3.14 (when available)
+- Django 6.0 with Python 3.12, 3.13, and 3.14 (when available)

-**Note**: Testing dimensions for Django 6.0 and Python 3.14 are configured but will be skipped if the versions are not yet available (`skip_missing_interpreters = true` in tox.ini).
+**Note**: Testing dimensions for Python 3.14 are configured but will be skipped if the version is not yet available (`skip_missing_interpreters = true` in tox.ini).

 [wiktionary word of the day]: https://en.wiktionary.org/wiki/Wiktionary:Word_of_the_day